"My wife is retired, and we want to do more things together, and I've served for a long, long time," said Ward, 61.

 Two other contenders, Linda Bennett and Steve Bristow, announced their intention to run in the fall and confirmed their commitment by filing papers Monday.
 Bennett is a psychotherapist, library commissioner and former planning commissioner.
 Bristow is a retired 9-1-1 dispatcher and member of the Hayward Personnel Commission.

 A sixth person, unexpected contender George Peknik, briefly joined the pool of candidates by filing papers Monday morning.
-But by the end of
+But by the end of the day, the 32-year-old algebra teacher at Winton Middle School appeared to be ineligible because he lives in the Fairview district of unincorporated Alameda County.

 In an interview, Peknik said he was "pretty sure" he lived in Hayward because his home on Carmel Court has a Hayward mailing address and is a short distance from Hayward High School.
 But the city clerk's office later checked the address and confirmed that the home was outside the city limits.